harbaum/ftDuino-controller/README.md

 ```

 This will result in the micropython firmware to be flashed to the
 ESP32.
-You can connect a terminal program like picocom at 155200
+You can connect a terminal program like picocom at 115200
 bit/s to the board and watch it boot and use the REPL.

 ### Step 4: Populate embedded file system

+In order to copy files into the micropython file system you need a
+tool like [ampy](https://github.com/scientifichackers/ampy).
+You can
+verify that ampy is working by entering e.g. ```ampy -p /dev/ttyUSB0
+ls```.
+You omit to specify the device explicitely if you install an
+environment variable like ```AMPY_PORT=/dev/ttyUSB0```.

-If you are using a breadboard setup with a off-the-shelf TFT touchscnreen
+If you are using a breadboard setup with an off-the-shelf TFT touchscnreen
 you'll likely have to change init_gui_esp32 in [gui.py](firmware/gui.py) to
 correct the screen colors and to ajust the touchscreen calibration: